skinkade/p6-Crypt-Bcrypt/README.md

 # Crypt::Bcrypt #

-This is a basic, stop-gap implementation of bcrypt for Perl 6
+This is an implementation of bcrypt for Perl 6

 ## Example ##